 WBO expects subgrantee applicants to have the requisite technical capabilities to execute a broadband deployment project in Wyoming.
 WBO will require subgrantee applicants to submit materials to support their technical capabilities during both the pre-qualification round and formal deployment subgrantee application process as outlined below.
 If it deems appropriate, WBO may provide a template to subgrantee applicants that aligns with predetermined standards of technical capability to aid subgrantee applicants in their network design submission.
 If WBO chooses to do so, this will be posted publicly with the finalized subgrantee application materials.
+For non-priority projects, any network performance requirements will also be included in the full application materials.
 All documentation will be reviewed by qualified personnel and evaluated on a pass/fail basis.
 Subgrantee applicants who are deemed to fail any of the requirements mentioned below may be asked to re-submit required documentation within seven calendar days.
 If subgrantee applicants ultimately fail to provide documentation that meets the standards outlined below, the subgrantee applicant will be ineligible to receive any funding as part of the BEAD deployment subgrantee process.